 Review Comments – Guide the customers to include certain critical aspects to include in their comments.
 These generally align with the categories that are defined for ratings.
 Always give examples of a comprehensive review that can help other customers to reach a decision.
-These should include aspects such as quality of product, durability, product displayed vs. delivered, packaging, any special requests taken care of etc. The review criteria can differ for different businesses such as Hospitality vs. B2B tool manufacturers.
-A good idea is to begin with broad universal criteria and then narrow it down per your business focus.
+These should include aspects such as quality of product, durability, product displayed vs. delivered, packaging, any special requests were taken care of etc. The review criteria can differ for different businesses such as Hospitality vs. B2B tool manufacturers.
+A good idea is, to begin with, broad universal criteria and then narrow it down per your business focus.

 Review Communication – Let your customers know where and when can they post their reviews and stories.
-Reviews are best posted on your ecommerce site while stories are better shared on social media forums.
-It is highly lucrative to create a follow-up communication post purchase, asking your customers to provide feedback.
+Reviews are best posted on your eCommerce site while stories are better shared on social media forums.
+It is highly lucrative to create a follow-up communication post-purchase, asking your customers to provide feedback.
 For more loyal and repeat customers, you can even tie feedbacks with their loyalty points giving them an additional incentive to provide feedback.

-Product reviews can help your ecommerce site be found through SEO and add credibility to your products, services your ecommerce site itself.
+Product reviews can help your eCommerce site be found through SEO and add credibility to your products, services your eCommerce site itself.
 Using product reviews and ratings data, you can re-focus your business on top rated products and show your customers what’s trending most, further easing their buying journey.

-Despite having a great product imagery, your online retail store may witness high cart abandonment and returns.
+Despite having great product imagery, your online retail store may witness high cart abandonment and returns.
 Incomplete product information is one of the main reasons for cart abandonment.
-Similarly, the gap between what is promised on an ecommerce site vs. what is delivered is the top reason for product returns.
+Similarly, the gap between what is promised on an eCommerce site vs. what is delivered is the top reason for product returns.
 This includes wrong colour representations, size standards, unstated raw material detail, misstated attributes and more.
 The higher the number of these incidents, the lower will be your customer retention and loyalty.

-On the contrary, a simple, complete and enriched product description can enhance online shopping experience and convert more customers.
+On the contrary, a simple, complete and enriched product description can enhance the online shopping experience and convert more customers.

 Add more context and relevance to help the shopper make the purchase decision.
-What is the avg. distance after which the running shoe will wear out?
+What is the average distance after which the running shoe will wear out?
 Is the product water resistant?
 Is the down jacket enough for a temperature of -16 degrees Celsius?
 For how long will the flask keep the water hot?
 And much more.
-If your brand is specifically catering to customers in a particular situation, offer information about the product in context of the situation.
+If your brand is specifically catering to customers in a particular situation, offer information about the product in the context of the situation.

 Creatively written product descriptions go a long way in fostering an emotional connection between the brand and the customers, improving brand loyalty and retention.

-Is your ecommerce Platform Capable?
+Is your eCommerce Platform Capable?

 Maintaining these key elements may seem easy and that is how it should be.
-However, your ecommerce platform plays a big role in combining these elements to deliver the customer experience for your brand.
+However, your eCommerce platform plays a big role in combining these elements to deliver the customer experience for your brand.

 Content Management System

-To let your product images and descriptions tell stories to your customers, it is essential that the CMS offered by your ecommerce provider is flexible and customizable.
+To let your product images and descriptions tell stories to your customers, it is essential that the CMS offered by your eCommerce provider is flexible and customizable.
 From page designs, picture dimensions, category attributes, product Meta Data, Description box, colour palette, product sizes and much more, every aspect needs to be customized per your customer and not rigidly placed in some cookie-cutter template.

 Product Information Management

-How many retailers struggle with third party order management tools?
+How many retailers struggle with third-party order management tools?
 That deters them to rightly show delivery timelines and stock availability.
-Go for an ecommerce platform that also provides out-of-the box order management system such that information flow between your warehouse, logistics department and ecommerce store is fluid.
+Go for an eCommerce platform that also provides out-of-the-box order management system such that information flow between your warehouse, logistics department and eCommerce store is fluid.

-With a comprehensive and agile ecommerce platform, you can jumpstart your new online store with these three critical elements and add further elements with time to bolster experience for your customers.
+With a comprehensive and agile eCommerce platform, you can jumpstart your new online store with these three critical elements and add further elements with time to bolster experience for your customers.